OctaconDeveloper/OctaconDeveloper/README.md

 Occassionally visits the island :desert_island::desert_island: of Java through the mountains :mountain_railway::mountain_railway: of Flutter (on stormy :cyclone::cyclone: days)

-Belif in Keeping it simple :smiley: yet sophisticated :sunglasses:.
+Believe in Keeping it simple :smiley: yet sophisticated :sunglasses:.

  Hoping to contribute to the open source community :snowflake:  and improve my skills :zap::zap: